Gametogenesis: Meiosis

 There are two key differences between mammalian and plant gametogenesis.
 First, there is no predetermined germline in plants.
 Male or female gametophyte-producing cells diverge from the reproductive meristem, a totipotent clump of developing cells in the adult plant that creates all the flower's features (both sexual and asexual structures).
 Second, meiosis is followed by mitotic divisions and differentiation to create the gametes.
 In plants, sister, non-gametic cells are connected to the female gametes (the egg cell and the central cell) (the synergids and the antipodal cells).
-The haploid microspore passes through a mitosis to create a vegetative and generative cell during male gametogenesis.
+The haploid microspore passes through mitosis to create a vegetative and generative cell during male gametogenesis.
 The generative cell undergoes a second mitotic division, resulting in the creation of two.

-Premeiotic, post meiotic, pre mitotic, or postmitotic events are all possibilities if imprints are created during male and female gametogenesis.
+Premeiotic, postmeiotic, premitotic, or postmitotic events are all possibilities if imprints are created during male and female gametogenesis.
 However, if only one of the daughter cells receives parental imprints following mitosis, this would result in two functionally different female gametes or two functionally different sperm cells.
-Demethylation is seen in the pollen grain following the second meiosis and before to the generative cell's mitosis, as was discussed in the section before this one.
+Demethylation is seen in the pollen grain following the second meiosis and before the generative cell's mitosis, as was discussed in the section before this one.
 Along with pollen differentiation, various structural and compositional DNA alterations also occur.
 These modifications are potential steps for the genome-wide erasure and/or reprogramming of the imprinting that happens in animals.
 During the growth of sperm cells, the male DNA is extensively demethylated in plants, whereas the converse is true in animals.